-(1) Providers That Must Have a License: Every provider that operates a residential service element by contract with the Division or subcontracts with a local entity or public body or otherwise receives public funds for providing substance abuse prevention, intervention, or treatment services must have a license:

-(a) No provider shall represent themselves as conducting any service described in this rule without first obtaining a license;

-(b) A provider that does not have a license for conducting a service described in this rule may not admit a person needing that service; and

-(c) The license shall be posted in the facility and available for inspection at all times.

-(2) Licensed providers must also maintain a current certificate of approval for the provision of behavioral health treatment services per OAR 309-008-0100 to 309-008-1600 if also providing an outpatient service.

-(3) Facilities Requiring License: Any facility which meets the definition of a residential treatment facility for substance-dependent persons under ORS 443.400 or a detoxification center as defined in ORS 430.306 must be licensed by the Division:

-(a) No individual or entity shall represent themselves as a residential treatment facility for substance-dependent persons or as a detoxification center without first being licensed;

-(b) A residential treatment facility or a detoxification center that is not licensed may not admit individuals needing residential or detoxification care or treatment; and

-(c) A license shall be posted in the facility and available for inspection at all times.

-(4) License is not a Contract: Approval or licensure of a service element pursuant to this rule does not create an express or implied contract in the absence of a fully executed written contract.

-(5) Distance Requirements for Methadone Treatment Programs: Programs using methadone to treat opioid addiction may not operate within 1,000 linear feet of a licensed child care facility or school primarily attended by minors pursuant to ORS 430.590.
-The Division will not issue a variance to programs unable to meet this requirement.
+- (1) Providers That Must Have LOA or License: Every provider that operates a service element by contract with the Division or subcontracts with a local entity or public body or otherwise receives public funds for providing alcohol or drug abuse prevention, intervention, or treatment services must have an LOA or license: - (a) No provider shall represent themselves as conducting any service described in this rule without first obtaining an LOA or license; - (b) A provider that does not have an LOA or license for conducting a service described in this rule may not admit a person needing that service; and - (c) The LOA or license shall be posted in the facility and available for inspection at all times. - (2) Discretionary LOA: The Division may also issue an LOA to organizations seeking approval for insurance reimbursement as provided in ORS 430.065 or to other non-funded providers. - (3) Facilities Requiring License: Any facility which meets the definition of a residential treatment facility for alcohol or drug-dependent persons under ORS 443.400 or a detoxification center as defined in ORS 430.306 must be licensed by the Division: - (a) No individual or entity shall represent themselves as a residential treatment facility for alcohol or drug-dependent persons or as a detoxification center without first being licensed; - (b) A residential treatment facility or a detoxification center that is not licensed may not admit individuals needing residential or detoxification care or treatment; and - (c) A license shall be posted in the facility and available for inspection at all times. - (4) LOA or License is not a Contract: Approval or licensure of a service element pursuant to this rule does not create an express or implied contract in the absence of a fully executed written contract. - (5) List of Service Elements: Services eligible for an LOA include but are not limited to: - (a) Outpatient alcohol or other drug treatment; - (b) Outpatient methadone maintenance and outpatient methadone - (c) Outpatient DUII alcohol and other drug information and rehabilitation programs and marijuana education and treatment programs; - (d) Outpatient occupational drivers license program;

+- (e) Title XIX program;

+- (f) Prevention programs;

+- (g) Alcohol and drug evaluation specialists; and

+(h) Marijuana evaluation specialists.

-Stats.
-Implemented: ORS 430.010-030, 430.306, 430.397, 430.405, 430.450, 430.630, 430.850, 443.400, 813.020, 813.260 & 813.500
+Stat.
+Auth.: ORS 409.410 & 409.420 Stats.
+Implemented: ORS 426.450, 430.010-041, 430.260, 430.306, 430.405, 430.450, 430.630, 430.850, 443.400, 813.020, 813.260 & 813.500